JadedPigeon/PokemonGolang/README.md

 # Project in progress

 ## Todo/Fixes
-- Middleware wrap the auth api
-- Review new functions
-- API for user to get pokemon
+- CatchPokemon to work with challenger user